Integrated Conditional Estimation-Optimization

 \paragraph{Regularized Optimization Oracle.} As mentioned previously, we assume that the functions $c_k(\cdot) = c(\cdot, \tilde{z}_k)$, for all $k = 1, \ldots, K$, are all convex functions of $w$ on the convex and compact feasible region $S$.
-We additionally assume that these functions are computationally tractable in practice, in the sense that any weighted combination of these functions can be efficiently optimized.
 Furthermore, we presume that we can additionally work with a \emph{decision regularization function} $\phi(\cdot) : S \to \bbR$, which is non-negative and strongly convex with respect to some norm $\|\cdot\|$ on $\bbR^d$.
 Given any $p \in \Delta_K$ and $\rho > 0$, define the regularized optimal solution mapping:

 Note that, due to the strong convexity of $\phi(\cdot)$, $w_\rho(p)$ is uniquely defined.
 Furthermore, we can show that $w_\rho(\cdot)$ is a continuous mapping as demonstrated in Lemma \ref{lemma: opt-cont-func}.
-These regularity properties induced by the use of the regularization term $\phi(\cdot)$ are crucial for developing our ICEO methodology as well as for proving associated theoretical guarantees.
-For computational purposes, we assume that $w_\rho(p)$ can be efficiently computed in practice for any $p \in \Delta_K$ and $\rho > 0$.
-For example, we may compute $w_\rho(p)$ using a commercial solver or a specialized algorithm that depends on the structure of the $c_k(\cdot)$ and $\phi(\cdot)$ functions.
+These regularity properties are induced by the use of the regularization term $\phi(\cdot)$, which is crucial for developing our ICEO methodology and for providing associated theoretical guarantees.
+We further assume that $w_\rho(p)$ can be efficiently computed in practice for any $p \in \Delta_K$ and $\rho > 0$.
+Possible examples include using a commercial solver or utilizing a specialized algorithm that depends on the structure of the $c_k(\cdot)$ and $\phi(\cdot)$ functions.
 Ideally, the function $\phi(\cdot)$ should be chosen so that the complexity of computing $w_\rho(p)$ is not greatly increased as compared to when $\rho = 0$.
-Note that our performance guarantees developed in Section \ref{sec: general-guarantee} hold for any choice of $\phi(\cdot)$ that is strongly convex.
-When $\phi(\cdot)$ is not present there may be multiple optimal solutions of \eqref{program:origin-lower-level_regularized}, and we use the notation $W(p)$ to refer to the set of such optimal solutions, i.e., $W(p) := \argmin_{w\in S} \sum_{k=1}^K p_kc_k(w)$.
+Note that our performance guarantees developed in Section \ref{sec: general-guarantee} hold for any choice of $\phi(\cdot)$ that is $1$-strongly convex.